Jordan Trail: 675 km through the splendors of Jordan

 Unmissable Petra

 In 2007, Petra became one of the seven new Wonders of the World designated by the "New Seven Wonders Foundation", independently of UNESCO.
-And it is an understatement to say that this title is deserved as the site fascinates by its splendor, its extent and the beauty of its countless tombs.
-This city of Petra was carved in stone by the Nabateans more than 2,000 years ago.
-A strategic crossroads at the junction of the silk routes, it was abandoned in the 15th century and rediscovered in 1812 by a Swiss traveler.
-Now classified as a UNESCO World Heritage Site, the site welcomes many tourists, but remains so large that everyone wanders quietly between the famous tomb of Khazneh (pictured below), the temples, caves and other tunnels.
+And to say that this title is well-deserved is an understatement, given the site's fascination with its splendour, its vastness and the beauty of its countless tombs.
+The city of Petra was carved out of stone by the Nabataeans over 2,000 years ago.
+A strategic crossroads at the junction of the Silk Roads, it was abandoned in the 15th century and rediscovered in 1812 by a Swiss traveller.
+Now a UNESCO World Heritage site, it welcomes many tourists, but remains so large that everyone can wander leisurely between the famous tomb of Khazneh (pictured below), temples, caves and tunnels.

 Wadi Rum: hypnotic desert and breathtaking mountains

-If you are in Petra and continue your journey on the Jordan Trail, avoid heading south and take the time to discover the desert of Wadi Rum.
-Two hours from Petra, this desert valley offers one of the most fabulous settings in Jordan, where many movies ("Dune", "Star Wars" or "Transformers 2") have been shot.
-The sunrises and sunsets are of great beauty, as are the sandstone formations that emerge from the sand and through which one can walk to reach the 200 Bedouin camps in the desert that welcome visitors for a night or more.
+If you're in Petra and following the Jordan Trail, avoid heading due south and take time to discover the Wadi Rum desert.
+Two hours from Petra, this desert valley offers one of Jordan's most fabulous backdrops, and has been the setting for many films ("Dune", "Star Wars" or "Transformers 2").
+The sunrises and sunsets are breathtaking, as are the sandstone formations rising out of the sand, through which you drive to reach the 200 Bedouin camps in the desert, which welcome visitors for a night or more.

-To hike, there is nothing better than to be taken there by a local guide and to venture on the high slopes that the impressive mountains in the middle of the desert can offer.
-One can imagine Lawrence of Arabia, who came to the place at the beginning of the last century to settle in the village of Ram and discover these grandiose landscapes to tell them to the rest of the world.
+For hiking, nothing beats being taken there by a local guide and venturing up the steep slopes offered by the impressive mountains set in the middle of the desert.
+It's easy to imagine Lawrence of Arabia, who came here at the beginning of the last century to settle in the village of Ram and discover these grandiose landscapes, only to tell the rest of the world about them.
 The British liaison officer won his battle against the Ottoman enemy here.

 If the Jordan Trail is a must for outdoor activities in Jordan, other activities are possible elsewhere in the country: